An Ohio city reshaped by Haitian immigrants lands in an unwelcome spotlight

 “It is so unfair and unjust and completely contrary to what we have contributed to the world, what we have contributed to this nation for so long,” Dominique said.

-The falsehoods about Springfield's Haitian immigrants were previously spread online by Trump's running mate, JD Vance.
-It's part of a timeworn American political tradition of casting immigrants as outsiders whose strange behavior is a shock to American culture.
+The falsehoods about Springfield's Haitian immigrants were spread online by Trump's running mate, JD Vance, on the eve of Tuesday's debate between Trump and Vice President Kamala Harris.
+It's part of a timeworn American political tradition of casting immigrants as outsiders.

 "This is what's happening in our country.
-And it's a shame," Trump said at Tuesday's presidential debate after repeating the falsehoods.
-When challenged during the debate by ABC News moderator David Muir over the false claims, Trump held firm, saying "people on television" said their dogs were eaten, but he offered no evidence.
+And it's a shame," Trump said at the debate after repeating the falsehoods.
+When challenged by ABC News moderator David Muir over the false claims, Trump held firm, saying "people on television" said their dogs were eaten, but he offered no evidence.

 Officials in Springfield have tried to tamp down the misinformation by saying there have been no credible or detailed reports of any pets being abducted or eaten.
 State leaders are trying to help address some of the real challenges the city faces.

-Ohio Gov. Mike DeWine, a Republican, said Tuesday that he would send law enforcement and millions of dollars in health care resources to Springfield as it faces a surge in Haitian arrivals.
+Ohio Gov. Mike DeWine, a Republican, said Tuesday he would add more law enforcement and health care resources to an aid package the state has already provided to Springfield.

 Many Haitians have come to the U.S. to flee poverty and violence.
 They have embraced President Joe Biden's new and expanded legal pathways to enter, and have shunned illegal crossings, accounting for only 92 border arrests out of more than 56,000 in July, the latest data available.

-The Biden administration recently announced an estimated 300,000 Haitians in the U.S. on June 3 could remain in the country at least through February 2026, with eligibility for work authorization, under a law called Temporary Protected Status to spare people from being deported to strife-torn countries..
+The Biden administration recently announced an estimated 300,000 Haitians in the U.S. could remain in the country at least through February 2026, with eligibility for work authorization, under a law called Temporary Protected Status.
+The goal is to spare people from being deported to countries in turmoil.

-Springfield, about 45 miles from the state capital of Columbus, suffered a steep decline in its manufacturing sector toward the end of the last century.
-But its downtown has been revitalized in recent years as more Haitians arrived and helped meet the demand for labor.
+Springfield, about 45 miles from the state capital of Columbus, suffered a steep decline in its manufacturing sector toward the end of the last century, and its population shrank as a result.
+But its downtown has been revitalized in recent years as more Haitians arrived and helped meet the rising demand for labor as the economy emerged from the pandemic.
 Officials say Haitians now account for about 15% of the population.

 The city was shaken last year when a minivan slammed into a school bus, killing an 11-year-old boy.
 The driver was a Haitian man who recently settled in the area and was driving without a valid license.
 During a city commission meeting on Wednesday, the boy's parents condemned politicians' use of their son's death to stoke hatred.